 Louis Blériot sitting in his Blériot XI at the start of his cross-Channel flight of 25 July 1909.
 Credit: Smithsonian National Air and Space Museum Archives

 On July 25th of that same year, Frenchman Louis Blériot became the first man to make the crossing in a "heavier than air" aircraft - the crossing having been made previously by hydrogen balloons in 1784 and 85.
 Using a monoplane of his own design - the Blériot XI - Blériot flew from Sangatte, France, to Dover, England, collecting the £1000 prize and also being awarded a supplemental 50,000 francs by the French government.

-A successful entrepeneur, Blériot had grown wealthy from the development of the first practical headlamp for trucks, which he then successfully marketed to automotive companies.
-Having discovered a passion for aviation early in life, he had apparently became inspired to begin experimentating with planes after seeing Clément Ader's Avion III at the 1900 Exposition Universelle.
+A successful entrepreneur, Blériot had grown wealthy from the development of the first practical headlamp for trucks, which he then successfully marketed to automotive companies.
+Having discovered a passion for aviation early in life, he had apparently became inspired to begin experimentation with planes after seeing Clément Ader's Avion III at the 1900 Exposition Universelle.